callionica/media/README.md

 The `currentTime` of the `video` is stored in localStorage using the page address as the key (origin + path only, excluding hash and search).

+The current time of the video can be set using a query string like ?t=32m14s or a hash like #t=32m14s.

 # SRTVTTGather.js